Skip to Content

 After a trip to one of our favorite spots, Legacy Architectural Salvage, we found some reclaimed wood to make a top for the crate.

-Now, we not only have a unique coffee table but it also provides much needed storage.
+Now, we not only have a unique coffee table, but it also provides much-needed storage.
 You can see more about how this project here.

 I hope you enjoyed seeing all the thrifted finds that went into creating our Farmhouse Coastal Decor for our Beach Cottage.
 I’ll be sharing a full reveal of the beach cottage remodel soon.

-Thrifting with the Gals Blog Hop
+More Thrifting Inspiration From the Gals

 Next up, get more Thrifting inspiration from Ann at Dabbling and Decorating – Spring Thrifty and Things.